 A School Sports Partnership (SSP) is a cluster of secondary schools and colleges with their respective feeder primary schools.

 We work closely with the North West Leicestershire School Sports Partnership (NWLSSP) to develop a number of key initiatives to get young people active in sport.

 Developing school and club links is the key stone to a lifelong participation in sport and the NWLSSP has a thriving relationship with many local clubs.

 Perhaps your club is looking for another venue to host some winter training at, or somewhere to hire an indoor space from.
 We have leisure centre facilities across the district and one of them might have the right space or service for your club;

 Have you ever considered getting involved with sports coaching?
 If you would like to get involved then why not start by watching this video from UK Coaching on 'Become a coach - Getting Involved'.

 Your next steps to a career in coaching include;

-- Taking part in some volunteering to gain experince - if you would like some coaching experince then get in touch with your local club and see if they have any opportunites for you to support or shadow on their coaching programme.
+- Taking part in some volunteering to gain experience - if you would like some coaching experience then get in touch with your local club and see if they have any opportunities for you to support or shadow on their coaching programme.

 - Keep upskilling - the world of coaching is a great place where new research and resources are always being developed.
 So, take as many chances as you can to keep your skills up to date.
-Search your govening bodies website for continued professional development opportunties or see our Workforce Development page.
+Search your governing bodies’ website for continued professional development opportunities or see our Workforce Development page.

 NWL Sport and Health Awards